Russian mafia: Activities and operations

 According to FBI reports, the crime boss Semion Mogilevich had alliances with the Camorra, in particular with Salvatore DeFalco, a lower-echelon member of the Giuliano clan.
-Mogilevich and DeFalco would have held meetings in Prague in 1993.Semion Mogilevich's net worth is estimated to be 10 billion dollar.
+Mogilevich and DeFalco would have held meetings in Prague in 1993.
+Semion Mogilevich's net worth is estimated to be 10 billion dollars.

 Ivankov's reign also ended in June 1995 when a $3.5 million extortion attempt on two Russian businessmen, Alexander Volkov and Vladimir Voloshin, ended in an FBI arrest that resulted in a ten-year maximum security prison sentence.
 Before his arrest and besides his operations in America, Ivankov regularly flew around Europe and Asia to maintain ties with his fellow mobsters (like members of the Solntsevskaya Bratva), as well as reinforce ties with others.
 This did not stop other people from denying his growing power.
-In one instance, Ivankov attempted to buy out Georgian boss Valeri "Globus" Glugech's drug importation business.
-When the latter refused the offer, he and his top associates were shot dead.
+In one instance, Ivankov allegedly attempted to buy out Georgian boss Valeri "Globus" Glugech's drug importation business.
+Soon after the latter refused the offer, he and his top associates were shot dead.
 A summit held in May 1994 in Vienna rewarded him with what was left of Glugech's business.
 Two months later, Ivankov got into another altercation with drug kingpin and head of the Orekhovskaya gang, Segei "Sylvester" Timofeyev, ending with the latter murdered a month later.

 In 1995, the Camorra cooperated with the Russian mafia in a scheme in which the Camorra would bleach out US$1 bills and reprint them as $100s.
 These bills would then be transported to the Russian mafia for distribution in 29 post-Eastern Bloc countries and former Soviet republics.
 In return, the Russian mafia paid the Camorra with property (including a Russian bank) and firearms, smuggled into Eastern Europe and Italy.

 A report by the United Nations in 1995 placed the number of individuals involved in organized crime in Russia at 3 million, employed in about 5,700 gangs.